SamNthoroane/Automated-Information-Processing-on-Bank-Data-/README.md

 <h1>Automated Information Processsing (ETL) on GDP Data</h1>

 <h2>Description</h2>
-An automated data pipeline, primarily ETL, that processes data from one of the biggest banks.
-The data is collected and undergoes transformations including cleaning and formating before being stored in a database for querying to be analyzed.
-The entire pipeline automated to repeat quarterly in a year, thereafter the ETL process is verified.
+An automated data pipeline, ETL, that processes GDP data for a variety of countries.
+The data is collected from a website using Web Scraping through BeautifulSoup and staged in a dataframe.
+Thereafter, it undergoes transformations which include cleaning and formating before being stored in a database for querying to be analyzed.
+The entire pipeline is also logged as a process for tracking.
 <br />